roppenheimer/AndroidAPS-alt-Guide/docs/pages/Accu-Chek-Combo-Pump.md

   Software to configure the pump.
   Roche sends out Smartpix devices and the configuration software free of charge to their customers upon request.
 - A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or Android 8.1 (Oreo).
 The LineageOS 14.1 has to be a recent version from at least June 2017 since the change needed to pair the Combo pump was only introduced at that time.
-A list of phones can be found in the [AAPS Phones](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit#gid=698881435) document.
+A list of phones can be found in the [AndroidAPS Phones](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit#gid=698881435) document.
 Please be aware that this is not complete list and reflects personal user experience.
 You are encouraged to also enter your experience and thereby help others (these projects are all about paying it forward).

-- Be aware that while Android 8.1 allows communicating with the Combo, there are still issues with AAPS on 8.1.
+- Be aware that while Android 8.1 allows communicating with the Combo, there are still issues with AndroidAPS on 8.1.
-  For advanced users, it is possible to perform the pairing on a rooted phone and transfer it to another rooted phone to use with ruffy/AAPS, which must also be rooted.
+  For advanced users, it is possible to perform the pairing on a rooted phone and transfer it to another rooted phone to use with ruffy/AndroidAPS, which must also be rooted.
 This allows using phones with Android < 8.1 but has not been widely tested: https://github.com/gregorybel/combo-pairing/blob/master/README.md

 ## Limitations

-- Extended bolus and multiwave bolus are not supported (see [Extended Carbs](https://androidaps.readthedocs.io/en/latest/Usage/Extended-Carbs.html) instead)
+- Extended bolus and multiwave bolus are not supported (see [Extended Carbs](https://androidaps.readthedocs.io/en/latest/pages/Extended-Carbs.html) instead)
 - Only one basal profile is supported.
 - Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump interferes with TBRs and forces the loop into low-suspend only mode for 6 hours